someguynamedjosh/nodespeak/design/vague.md

 a variable.)

 ## Statements
 Have a list of input and output entities.
-Point to a function entity that is used to perform the computation.
+Point to a macro entity that is used to perform the computation.

 ## Entities
-Entity is an enum encapsulating functions and variables.
-Variables have data types, functions have a scope and a code block and lists of variables defined in that scope that are inputs and outputs.
+Entity is an enum encapsulating macros and variables.
+Variables have data types, macros have a scope and a code block and lists of variables defined in that scope that are inputs and outputs.

 ## Data Types